Tecnativa/docker-duplicity/README.md

 Any of the other flavors has a special variant suffixed with `-s3`.
-It provides some opinionated defaults to make good use of S3 different storage types and its lifecycle rules and filters, assuming you want to keep 3 months of backups.
+It provides some opinionated defaults to make good use of S3 different storage types and its lifecycle rules and filters, assuming you want to have weekly full backups.
+You should combine it with lifecycle and expiration rules at your will.

 [Alpine]: https://alpinelinux.org/
 [Duplicity]: http://duplicity.nongnu.org/